Cognoscan/fog-pack/schema.md

 type, but can be used to make a validator that matches if *any* of its sub-validators pass.

+Finally, a validator may be an object with 0 field-value pairs, in which case it is the empty validator.
+The empty validator passes for any value, but permits no queries against it.

 ### Aliasing Validators

 Besides the basic type validators, schema allow for validator aliasing.
 A